QCD evolution of (un)polarized gluon TMDPDFs and the Higgs $q_T$-distribution: Acknowledgements

 \section{Acknowledgements}

-We thank Daniel Boer and Wouter Waalewijn for useful discussions.
+We thank Daniel Boer and Wouter Waalewijn for useful discussions, as well as Maarten Buffing, Markus Diehl, Daniel Gutierrez, Ignazio Scimemi and Alexey Vladimirov.
 We are also grateful to Daniel de Florian, Rodolfo Sassot, Marco Stratmann and Werner Vogelsang for providing us with their code.
 We acknowledge financial support from the European Community under the FP7 ``Ideas'' program QWORK (contract 320389).
 M.G.E. is supported by the ``Stichting voor Fundamenteel Onderzoek der Materie'' (FOM), which is financially supported by the ``Nederlandse Organisatie voor Wetenschappelijk Onderzoek'' (NWO).
 C.P. acknowledges support by the ``Fonds Wetenschappelijk Onderzoek - Vlaanderen'' (FWO) through a postdoctoral Pegasus Marie Curie Fellowship.
 Figures were made using JaxoDraw \cite{Binosi:2003yf}, parts of the calculation were preformed with the aid of FeynCalc \cite{Mertig:1990an}.